geoview-core - v2.2.0

 • Calendar dates are not shifted by outputTimezone.

 • Formats a single date or a date range according to the specified display format, language, timezone, and temporal mode.
-If a second date is provided, the function returns a string representing the range in the format "date1 / date2".

 Parameters